Choosing

 was the most accurate house system.
 (It's hard to imagine a bunch

-of Canadians fighting about anything other than hockey.)
+of Canadians fighting over anything other than hockey.)

 On

-good part (not all) of why I use the Koch house system (as opposed to
+(not all) of why I use the Koch house system (as opposed to Placidus

-Placidus or Equal) is probably because Koch was the first house system
+or Equal) is (probably) because Koch was the original house system I

 Yep!